 Henry Franklin Winkler was born on October 30, 1945, in Manhattan, New York.
-His parents, Harry Irving and Ilse Anna Maria Winkler, were Jewish immigrants who avoided the German Holocaust, moving to the US in 1939.
-His dad was the president of an international lumber company while his mother worked alongside his father.
+His parents, Ilse Anna Maria (Hadra) and Harry Irving Winkler, were Jewish immigrants who avoided the German Holocaust, moving to the US in 1939.
+His father was the president of an international lumber company while his mother worked alongside his father.

 Henry grew up with "a high level of low self-esteem."
 Throughout elementary school and high school, he struggled with academics.
 This was due to what he would later identify as dyslexia.
 His parents expected him to eventually work with them at the lumber company.
 However, Henry had other plans as he saw roles on stage as the key to his happiness.
 His acting debut came in the eighth grade when he played the role of Billy Budd in the school play of the same name.

 Following his graduation from McBurney High School, he was able to incorporate his learning disability and succeed in higher education.
 He received a Bachelor's degree from Emerson College in 1967 and a Master of Fine Arts degree from the Yale School of Drama in 1970.
 He later received an honorary PhD in Hebrew Literature in 1978 from Emerson College.

 Following college, his top priority was to become an actor.
 However, if this was unsuccessful, he wanted to become a child psychologist because of his deep interest in working with children.
 Like many other actors, he began his career by appearing in 30 commercials.
 His first major film role was in The Lord's of Flatbush (1974) in which he played a member of a Brooklyn gang.